Garage Conversion Cost in 2023 | Checkatrade

 Double garage conversion cost

-With a much larger space at play, double garage conversions cost a fair bit more than single garage conversions.
+With a much larger space to play with, double garage conversions cost a fair bit more than single garage conversions.

-As a plus, you’ll have around 30-36m2 to play with when designing your new space, within which you could create a new living room; a combined kitchen and dining room; or a bedroom with an en-suite.
+However, you’ll have a whole 30-36 m² to play with when designing your new space.
+This comes with a whole host of opportunities.
+For instance, you could create a new living room, a kitchen diner, or a bedroom with an en-suite.

-You could also split the space in half, choosing to keep part of the space as a traditional garage or storage space.
+You could also split the space in half, choosing to keep part of the space as a traditional garage or storage area.

 Partial garage conversion cost